rafid29mehda/IELTS-Study-Bot/Speaking/Part 2/README.md

 ### 15 Most Common IELTS Speaking Part 2 Cue Cards with Sample Answers

+#### 0. Describe your daily routine

+**Sample Answer**
+I usually start my day early in the morning around 6:30 a.m. by waking up and doing some light excercise.
+After that, I take a quick shower and have a healthy breakfast, usually consisting of fruits, eggs, and tea.
+Once I’m ready, I leave for my internship at the IT company where I work as a DevOps engineer.
+My work during the day mainly involves setting up deployment pipelines and collaborating with developers, but I also attend meetings to discuss project progress and plan tasks.

+In between work, during lunch, I usually eat with my colleagues in the office cafeteria.
+After work, I return home and spend some time with my family members.
+Then, we have our dinner.

+In the evening, I dedicate a little time to working on my research paper that I plan to publish as part of my goal to pursue a Master’s degree abroad.
+Besides that, I often relax by reading books, watching a series, or chatting with friends online. before going to bed.

+Overall, my daily routine is quite busy but balanced, including work, study, exercise, and time with loved ones, which keeps me productive and motivated throughout the day.

 #### 1. Describe a traditional dish from your country.
 You should say:

 **Cue Card Prompt:**